 With the old work paradigm, managers and employee were expected to get things right first time.
 However this tends to create a culture which is stifling to innovation and creativity, one where employees feel nervous to make mistakes.
 In empowering people to experiment and removing the expectation for perfection, an attitude of innovation can flourish, one which is more conducive and adaptable to disruptive change.

-In theory there's little wrong with managing contracts and vendors, provided that the work delivered is of satisfactory quality and timeous.
-The new rule however suggests that businesses become more involved in the technologies with which they surround themselves, either building tech strength in-house or orchestrating the capabilities of third-party providers to deliver something powerful and unique.
+In theory there’s little wrong with managing contracts and vendors, provided that the work delivered is of satisfactory quality and timeous.
+The new rule however suggests that CIO leadership becomes more involved in the technologies with which they surround themselves, either building tech strength in-house or orchestrating the capabilities of third-party providers to deliver something powerful and unique.

 Again calling for a deeper level of partnership and integration, HBR urges businesses to ‘go beyond collaboration and alignment to co-author ideas and co-create solutions’.